-Samuel Ford and his wife Euphemia, also immigrated to Adelaide with their children, Georgina, Samuel, Margaret and William, arriving on 21 Dec.
+Samuel Ford and his wife Euphemia also immigrated on the SS Clyde arriving in Adelaide with their children, Georgina, Samuel, Margaret, and William, on 21 Dec.
 1876.

 James Ford worked as a ‘wright’ in Kilmarnock before following his siblings in setting out for Australia.
 But his story takes a different tack.
 James initially migrated to New Zealand where he married Elizabeth Muir, herself an immigrant from Greenock near Glasgow, where they raised two daughters, Janet and Mary, before moving to Australia where their son Robert was born in Ballarat.

 The two islands, Great and Little Cumbrae, are situated in the middle of the Firth of Clyde.
 Blink and you would almost miss them.
 The word Cumbrae is said to come from the word Cumaradh, “Place of the Cymric people”, referring to the Brythonic people of Strathclyde, ‘The Kingdom of Ystrad Clud’ (the people of the Clyde).

 Yet their strategic position effectively guards the entrance to the interior of the landmass that is Scotland.
 And it was here that the Scots finally wrested the western coast from Norse control.